-- 1,737 students advanced their learning through programs that approach high school education in a unique way.
-New Tech High School, Early College High School and P-TECH programs are closely linked with business and higher education.
+- 2,736 high school students advanced their learning through New Tech High School, Early College High School and P-TECH programs that are closely linked with business and higher education.

-- 1,257 students worked side-by-side with industry professionals in honors-level career courses through BOCES New Visions programs.
+- 1,311 students worked side-by-side with industry professionals in advanced-level career courses through BOCES New Visions programs.

 Facilitator of collaboration and efficiency

 - 17,489 BOCES professional development sessions were provided to school districts to help improve instruction.